brendt/responsive-images/README.md

 ## Configuration

-The `ResponsiveFactory` requires a `ResponsiveFactoryConfigurator` object which will set the needed parameters.
+The `ResponsiveFactory` can take a `ResponsiveFactoryConfigurator` object which will set the needed parameters.
 A default configurator `DefaultConfigurator` is provider out of the box, and uses the following parameters:

 ```php